[Kubernetes] How to create a user for connecting to a cluster

 Last time, I wrote about how to set up Basic authentication with Cloudflare Workers!

-The setup is relatively easy, but if you make a mistake in the settings, you may not be able to view the site at all.
+The setup is relatively easy, but if you make a mistake in the settings, there's a possibility that your site might become inaccessible.

-How to do basic authentication with Cloudflare Workers
+How to use Basic Authentication with Cloudflare Workers

 overview

-I also want to adjust the permissions given to the user, but I really don't know how.
+I also want to adjust the permissions I give to the user, but I really don't know how.

 Have you ever thought something like the above?

-I also knew that it was possible to create a separate user to connect to the cluster, but the more I looked into it, the more difficult it seemed...
+I knew that it was possible to create a separate user to connect to the cluster, but the more I researched it, the more difficult it seemed...

-After much trial and error, I was finally able to create it, so if you want to create one, please use this as a reference!
+After much trial and error, I finally managed to create one, so please use this as a reference if you want to create one!

 Precautions

-This procedure does not explain basic Kubernetes concepts or resources.
+This procedure does not cover basic Kubernetes concepts or resource explanations.

-you are running Kubernetes on a cloud, please refer to the respective references.
+you are running Kubernetes on a cloud, please refer to the respective documentation.

 procedure